Pigmentation & Brown Spots

 Everyone has the nearly the same number of melanocytes in their body – about five million.
 But your heredity dictates how much melanin your body’s melanocytes naturally will produce.
 For example, the skin of African-Americans contains enough melanin to create a black or brown skin color, while the skin of Caucasians has less melanin and is pale.

 To a great degree, your ancestry determines how susceptible you are to having brown spots or brown patches on your skin.
-Most Mission Viejo and OC patients with Scandinavian backgrounds have little incidence of pigmentation problems.
+Most OC patients with Scandinavian backgrounds have little incidence of pigmentation problems.
 If, however, you are of Latin America, Middle Eastern or Asian descent, you will have more melanin cells and the likelihood of hyper pigmentation is significantly higher.

 Major Causes of Hyper Pigmentation and Brown Spots